prem574/ServiceRequest/README.md

 Scalable design principles used in enterprise systems

-It demonstrates end-to-end backend development skills directly relevant for a .NET Developer role.
+It demonstrates end-to-end backend development skills directly relevant for a .NET Developer .